wagtail-nest/wagtail-polymath/CONTRIBUTING.md

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.6, 2.7, and 3.3, and for PyPy.
+3. The pull request should work for all supported versions.
 Check https://travis-ci.org/JamesRamm/wagtail-mathblock/pull_requests and make sure that the tests pass for all supported Python versions.

-Tips
+## Tips
 ----

 To run a subset of tests::